MetaMask/metamask-docs/snaps/how-to/use-keyring-api.md

 Your dapp can use the [Keyring API](../concepts/keyring-api.md) to interact with custom EVM accounts.
 Use the [`KeyringSnapRpcClient`](../reference/keyring-api/classes/KeyringSnapRpcClient.md)
-of the Keyring API to invoke Keyring RPC methods on your [Keyring snap](../concepts/keyring-api.md#terminology).
+of the Keyring API to invoke Keyring RPC methods on your [Keyring Snap](../concepts/keyring-api.md#terminology).

 :::tip tutorial
-You can follow the end-to-end tutorial to [create a snap to connect to custom EVM accounts](../tutorials/custom-evm-accounts.md).
+You can follow the end-to-end tutorial to [create a Snap to connect to custom EVM accounts](../tutorials/custom-evm-accounts.md).
 :::

 :::info API documentation